lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ```

-2. The ExecutableNetwork holds the model that will be used to process the data and make inferences.
-The InferencePlugin is the Inference Engine plugin that will be executing the Intermediate Reference on a specific device.
-InferRequest is an object that we will use to tell the model that we want it to make inferences on some data.
-The name of the model is stored in topoName and the command line parameters for this model are stored in commandLineFlag.
-Finally, maxBatch is used to limit the number of items to that we will try to process, so we do not exceed the limits of the models or the hardware.

-3. Override operator -> for a convenient way to get access to the network.
+2. Override operator -> for a convenient way to get access to the network.

 ```cpp
     ExecutableNetwork* operator ->() {